 One day I was teaching on the topic of prayer, and in the middle of class one of the ladies began to have difficulty breathing.
 She gasped that she was having an anxiety attack and that she needed to go to the hospital.

 Someone ran to summon a nurse, who quickly came to get her.
 When they had left, the remaining ladies asked me to lead them in prayer for her.
-Afterwards, when I asked if they wanted to resume the Bible study, they all said that they did.
+Afterwards, when I asked if they wanted to resume the Bible study, they all agreed that they did.

 Finding the place where we had left off, one of the women read: